itspatmorgan/ai-research-test-repo/_patterns/audience.md

 ---
+layout: default
-pattern_name: "Audience"
+title: "Audience"
-category: "Output Customization"
+group: "Output Customization"
 purpose: "Tailor the LLM's output to a specific audience and what it knows about their needs."
 related_patterns: "Persona"
-Status: "Draft"
+status: "Draft"
 ---

-# Persona
+# Audience

 ## Purpose
 The Persona pattern allows you to assign a specific role or voice to the AI, ensuring that responses maintain a consistent tone and perspective.